Anthony Perkins: Death

 During the filming of Psycho IV: The Beginning, Perkins was undergoing treatment for facial palsy.
-He was tested for HIV after an article in the National Enquirer, a tabloid newspaper, said he was HIV-positive.
+He was tested for HIV after an article in the tabloid newspaper National Enquirer said he was HIV-positive.
 Berenson said Perkins had not been tested for HIV but had been given a series of blood tests in Los Angeles for the palsy on the side of his face.
 Berenson said she assumed that someone had tested his blood for the virus and leaked the results to the tabloid.

 Perkins hid his AIDS diagnosis from the public for two years, going in and out of hospitals under assumed names.
 During this time, his wife and children were regularly tested.
 It was not until a few weeks before his death that he went public with his condition, although he had been working on films during his illness.
 He died at his Los Angeles home on September 12, 1992, from AIDS-related pneumonia, at age 60.
 In a statement prepared before his death, Perkins said, "I chose not to go public about [having AIDS] because, to misquote Casablanca, 'I'm not much good at being noble,' but it doesn't take much to see that the problems of one old actor don't amount to a hill of beans in this crazy world.
 I have learned more about love, selflessness and human understanding from the people I have met in this great adventure in the world of AIDS than I ever did in the cutthroat, competitive world in which I spent my life."

 His urn, inscribed "Don't Fence Me In", is in an altar on the terrace of his former home in the Hollywood Hills.

 Legacy

 Perkins's star on the Walk of Fame for Motion Pictures, located at 6821 Hollywood Blvd.

-Perkins is considered a cultural icon and an influential figure in film because of his long career, most notably his defining role as Norman Bates in Psycho.
-Countless references, spoofs, and documentaries have been made about the thriller and his homicidal character, and it has led many to pronounce the motion picture as the greatest horror film of all time.
-AFI named Norman Bates the second greatest villain of all time, beaten only by Hannibal Lecter from The Silence of the Lambs.
+Perkins's defining role as Norman Bates has made him a cultural icon.
+Since Psychos 1960 release, countless references, spoofs, and documentaries have been made about the thriller and his homicidal character, and it has led many to pronounce the motion picture as the greatest horror film of all time.
+The American Film Institute named Norman Bates the second greatest villain of all time, only behind Hannibal Lecter from The Silence of the Lambs.

 The character of Norman Bates has been referenced numerous times in both music and film.
-As early as 1964, just four years after the release of Psycho, Bob Dylan referenced the film extensively on his track "Motorpsycho Nightmare," a humorous tale about a traveling salesman.
-Perkins is even mentioned by name:
+In 1964, four years after the release of Psycho, Bob Dylan referenced the film extensively on his track "Motorpsycho Nitemare", a humorous tale about a traveling salesman.
+Perkins is mentioned by name: